Programming-from-A-to-Z/A2Z-F24/README.md

 ## Statement of Principle

 Teachers and students work together to create a supportive learning environment.
 The educational experience in the classroom is one that is enhanced by integrating varying perspectives and learning modes brought by students.

+Hi this is me demoing edigint the README in class